sablier-labs/v2-core/CONTRIBUTING.md

 When making a pull request, ensure that:

 - All tests pass.
+  - Fork testing requires environment variables to be set up in the forked repo.
 - Code coverage remains the same or greater.
 - All new code adheres to the style guide:
   - All lint checks pass.